 - Use your card for all of your purchases.

-- Pay your rent or mortgage, if your landlord or mortgage company allows credit card payments.
+- Pay your rent or mortgage, if your landlord or mortgage company allows credit card payments, though you may have to pay a surcharge or convenience fee, usually 2% to 3%

 - Buy gifts for family and friends, or help them pay their expenses.